Raynes/tentacles/README.md

 Authentication is supported by Github user authentication `:auth <username:password>` as demonstrated above, or by oauth or oauth2.
 For oauth use `:oauth-token <token>` instead of `:auth` in the options map.
 Likewise, for oauth2, include `:client-id <client_id> :client-token <client_token>` in the options map.

 You can access useful information returned by the API such as current rate limits, etags, etc. by checking the response with `core/api-meta`.
 You can then use this to perform conditional requests against the API.
 If the data has not changed, the keyword `:tentacles.core/not-modified` will be returned.
 This does not consume any API call quota.
+Please be aware that conditional requests won't work if :all-pages is set to true.

 ```clojure
 user> (core/api-meta (repos/readme "Raynes" "tentacles" {}))